baijum/service-binding-documentation/docs/exposing-binding-data/olm-descriptors.md

 ## Mount a resource definition value into the binding Secret

-At many times, values required for binding will be available as attributes of backing service resources.
-These values can be specified for binding, using an X-Descriptors with name.
+When values required for binding to the backing service are available as attributes of its resources, it's possible to annotate these values (which will identify them as "binding metadata"), using an X-Descriptors with name.
 Here is an example:

 ```